 2. Develop Topic Clusters or Content Themes

-The topic cluster model is an SEO strategy that focuses on addressing topics rather than just keyword phrases.
+The topic cluster model is an SEO strategy that addresses topics rather than just keyword phrases.

-It’s important to remember, that Google and other search engines have been focusing more on user intent rather than just strictly keywords.
+It’s important to remember that Google and other search engines are focused more on user intent than just keywords.

 By adopting a topic cluster model, you improve your site architecture; you make it easy for users and search engines to find related content, ultimately improving your site visibility and rankings.

-It does this by creating a semantic relationship between your related content and demonstrating that you are an authority in the subject matter worthy of attention and rank.
+It creates a semantic relationship between your related content and demonstrates that you are an authority in the subject matter worthy of attention and rank.

 This model works as follows: